dmitry-merzlyakov/nledger/nledger.md

   with matched file names;
 - **display results**.
 Besides showing test results in the console, the toolkit can also generate report files with detail information in HTML or XML formats;
 - manage **list of test files to ignore**.
-Some Ledger tests are not applicable for Windows environment, so we need to skip them every time.
+Some Ledger tests are not applicable to Windows environment, so we need to skip them every time.
 The toolkit reads this list and do not execute these tests;
 - provide an **easy way to communicate with the user**.
 The toolkit provides a special console with several easy commands.
 It allows you perform any kind of testing actions just by typing a couple of letters.